adokoye/budget-tracker/README.md

    Make sure you have MongoDB installed on your machine (if you don't, follow the instructions on the MongoDB Website).
 Clone the repo.
 Install dependencies with npm -i.
 Run ```npm start``` to run the server.

+The URL of the functional, deployed application (https://infinite-peak-97491.herokuapp.com/)

 ## Technologies
   - JavaScript